Ermenfrid Penitential: Penances

-Ermenfrid of Sion’s Life
+Ermenfrid of Sion's life

 As papal legate, Bishop Ermenfrid of Sion played a crucial role in conferring authority to the ordinance.
 Sion was the northernmost diocese in the province of Tarantaise, in the eleventh century Kingdom of Burgundy, occupying what is now Switzerland.
 Although "insignificant in itself," the Sion diocese "comprised a region which was of the greatest importance for communications over the western Alps", on a route which was "a principal means of communication from Italy, by way of lake Geneva and the Rhone valley, to north Burgundy and also to the Paris basin and the valley of the Seine," and thus "exceptionally well-placed for its bishop to know what was happening in the wider world.

 Its situation tended to make him a figure of some importance for the purposes of popes and kings... [making him] a natural intermediary between the papacy and the regions of north-western France and England."

 Little is known about Ermenfrid's life prior to the start of his bishopric in either 1054 or 1055 due to a lack of surviving sources from the time period.
 The death of his predecessor, Aimo, cannot be dated exactly and it is uncertain who promoted Ermenfrid to his office.
-It is apparent however that he occupied his see in Sion for than 30 years, a period in which he presided over several Councils in his capacity as papal legate to Pope Alexander II (1061-1073).
+It is apparent that he occupied his see in Sion for than 30 years, a period in which he presided over several Councils in his capacity as papal legate to Pope Alexander II (1061–1073).

 The Ermenfrid Penitential

 The text of the ordinance was preserved in a manuscript at Worcester, which was later printed by the English antiquarian Henry Spelman (c.
-1562-1641) Regarding authenticity, analyses by medieval historian and Anglican priest H. E. J. Cowdrey concluded that "when it is compared with other evidence for the penitential system of the early middle ages and especially of its own century, the Norman penitential ordinance has the stamp of authenticity.
+1562–1641) Regarding authenticity, analyses by medieval historian and Anglican priest H. E. J. Cowdrey concluded that "when it is compared with other evidence for the penitential system of the early Middle Ages and especially of its own century, the Norman penitential ordinance has the stamp of authenticity.
 There is no good reason for doubting either that the Norman bishops of the time would have enacted it, or that a papal legate such as Ermenfrid of Sion would have confirmed it on behalf of the papacy.
 It may be accepted with confidence as an authentic document."